 What will happen when you change those numbers?

-What will happen when you try to set
+What will happen when you try to set a

-rotation attribute similar way?
+rotation attribute in a similar way?

 Pyglet also can call a function after some time.